rvennam/istio-roks-101/workshop/exercise-1/README.md

     ![Instructions to access cluster](../assets/access-clusters.png)

 2. Back in IBM Cloud, refresh the [IBM Cloud Dashboard](https://cloud.ibm.com).
-If you don't see the cluster, confirm that you are in the **1860103 - IBM** account by clicking on the account selection drop down in the top nav bar.
+If you don't see the cluster, confirm that you are in the **1909673** account by clicking on the account selection drop down in the top nav bar.

     ![IBM Account](../assets/ibmaccount.png)